Cubs vs. Guardians Player Props Betting Odds

-Player prop bet odds for Nico Hoerner, Jose Ramirez and others are available when the Chicago Cubs host the Cleveland Guardians at Wrigley Field on Saturday at 7:15 PM ET.
+Player prop betting options for Jose Ramirez, Nico Hoerner and others are available in the Cleveland Guardians-Chicago Cubs matchup at Wrigley Field on Sunday, starting at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!